jerffmar/BitBeatsPWA/README.md

 - **Network Health:** Visual indicators showing how "rare" or "common" a track is in the swarm.

 ### 3. Smart Metadata Matching (New)
-- **Fuzzy Logic Resolver:** Replaces heavy audio fingerprinting with a lightweight, intelligent metadata matcher.
+- **Hybrid Identification Flow:** Combines Client-Side Fingerprinting (`fpcalc-browser`) with a robust fuzzy matcher fallback.
 - **Algorithm:** Uses **Levenshtein Distance** to fuzzy match filenames against the **MusicBrainz** global database.
 - **Weighted Scoring:** Calculates confidence scores based on Title (40%), Artist (30%), and Duration (30%) similarity.
-- **Real-time Lookup:** Fetches metadata directly from MusicBrainz API (Lucene) without relying on static mocks.
+- **Real-time Lookup:** Fetches metadata directly from MusicBrainz API (Lucene) and AcoustID without relying on static mocks.

 ### 4. Social Swarm (Powered by Gun.js)
 - **Decentralized Chat:** Swarm Chatter is now powered by **Gun.js**, a distributed graph database.
 Messages are propagated peer-to-peer without a central API server.